-OTTAWA, July 6, 2017 - Operation Lifesaver Canada (OL), a national organization dedicated to promoting rail safety, today announced Peter Mohyla as the recipient of its prestigious 2017 Roger Cyr Award.
+OTTAWA, September 26, 2018 – Operation Lifesaver Canada (OL), a national organization dedicated to promoting rail safety, today announced that CN Constable Bart MacMillan will be awarded its prestigious 2017 Roger Cyr Award.

 About the Roger Cyr Award

 Named after the founder of Operation Lifesaver Canada, the Roger Cyr Award for Public Rail Safety was first awarded in 1981 and is a joint initiative of OL, the Railway Association of Canada and Transport Canada.
-The award is open to all active Operation Lifesaver partners and rail safety ambassadors who are making efforts to improve railway safety and encouraging others to follow suit.
+The award is open to all active Operation Lifesaver partners and volunteers who are making efforts to improve railway safety and encouraging others to follow suit.

 About Operation Lifesaver

-Established in Canada in 1981, Operation Lifesaver is a national rail-safety public-awareness program sponsored by Transport Canada and the Railway Association of Canada and its members, including CN, CP, VIA Rail, AMT, Metrolinx and Genesee & Wyoming, among others.
+Established in Canada in 1981, Operation Lifesaver is a national rail-safety public-awareness program sponsored by Transport Canada and the Railway Association of Canada and its members, including CN, CP, VIA Rail, Metrolinx, exo, West Coast Express and Genesee & Wyoming, among others.
 Through partnerships with safety councils, police, the trucking industry, labour and community groups, Operation Lifesaver works to save lives by educating Canadians about the hazards of rail crossings and trespassing on railway property.
 Members of the public are invited to follow OL on Facebook, Twitter and Instagram to keep up-to-date on the latest rail safety news.